Bank of Jilin: History

 Bank of Jilin was originally established as Changchun City Commercial Bank in 1997, and later changed its name to Bank of Jilin in October 2007 upon merger with Jilin and Liaoyuan City Commercial Banks.
 In 2008, it further absorbed Tonghua, Siping, Baishan and Songyuan Commercial Banks, and opened a new branch in Yanbian.

 In December 2009, Dalian Branch was established marking the bank as an inter-regional Joint Stock Commercial Bank.
 Subsequently, Shenyang, Tianjin, Shanghai and Beijing branches were also established.

-Logo

-The logo in symbolic form, to Bank of Jilin English initials "J" for the creative elements, different from the traditional banking system with money as the main characteristics of the logo.
-Theme graphics and half-moon circle composed of "j", meaning the sun and moon, representing the Bank of Jilin will serve China 's economic construction as the starting point, strive to improve their market competitiveness, and ultimately develop together with the country's economic construction.
-Graphics also as "comma" Punctuation, metaphor Bank of Jilin perseverance, never stop, and grew, and constantly improve themselves enterprising spirit.
-Line labeled standard color is red, a symbol of vitality, development, dynamic, meaning Bank of Jilin flourish.

 Products and Services

-Bank of Jilin provides a wide range of retail banking options for Deposits, Loans, Internet & mobile banking, micro-financing etc. Besides these, the other services provided include International trade financing, import/export bills, shipping guarantees, foreign currency exchange, remittance options like western union, swift etc., treasury operations and inter-bank deposits.
+Bank of Jilin provides retail banking options for Deposits, Loans, Internet & mobile banking, micro-financing etc. Besides these, the other services provided include International trade financing, import/export bills, shipping guarantees, foreign currency exchange, remittance options like western union, swift etc., treasury operations and inter-bank deposits.